OrionQuest/Numacom/docs_src/vectors.rst

-Vector addition and scalar multiplication can together be used to define vector *subtraction*, i.e., if :math:`v` and :math:`w` are two vectors, then they can be subtracted together to define a new vector as follows:
+Vector addition and scalar multiplication can together be used to define vector *subtraction*, i.e., if :math:`v` and :math:`w` are two vectors, then they can be subtracted together to define a new vector :math:`v-w` as:

 .. math::
     v - w = v + (-1)\cdot w = (v_1-w_1,v_2-w_2,\ldots,v_n-w_n)

-Again, note that vector subtraction is not defined when the two vectors being subtracted together have different dimensions.
+Again, note that vector subtraction is not defined when the two vectors being subtracted have different dimensions.
 Together, these operations allow us to define a *linear combination* of a set :math:`S` of vectors :math:`\{v^k\}` as a weighted sum:

 .. math::
     w = \sum_k a_k v^k

-where :math:`a_k\in\mathbb R`.
+where :math:`a_k\in\mathbb R` for all :math:`k`.
 The set of all linear combinations of vectors in :math:`S` constitute the *span* of :math:`S`, denoted as :math:`\textsf{span } S`, i.e.,

 .. math::